We’re into real estate investing. We’re also into keeping it real.

 If you need to register your business entity in another state, the paperwork and procedure is fairly straightforward, but most states have small variations in the forms and processes they use.

 Keep in mind that in most states, before they will grant their approval for your company's foreign qualification (aka – “Certificate of Authority”), you can expect them to check and verify that your business entity is in “good standing” in the home state where it was formed.
-This is something you should already be handling in the regular course of your business… but if you've allowed this to lapse for any reason, you'll want to get it back in line before you move forward.
+This is something you should already be handled in the regular course of your business… but if you've allowed this to lapse for any reason, you'll want to get it back in line before you move forward.

 What If You Fail To Comply?